-After the successful integration a pop-up dialogue would appear on your Project Settings, Integrations tab in Crowdin.
+After the successful integration, a pop-up dialogue would appear in your Project Settings, Integrations tab in Crowdin.
 Use it to continue the process of integration setup selecting necessary repository and branches that should be translated.

 It is recommended to switch the duplicated strings handling to the Show (Recommended for versions) setting, so equal strings will be hidden across the branches.

 When translations are finished and your languages are ready to go live, Crowdin sends merge request with translations to your version control system.
 For every branch that is under localization, Crowdin creates additional service branch with translations.
 We do not commit directly to master so that you have a chance to verify translations and keep your app safe and sound.

 By default, l10n_ is added to the created service branch name.
 In case of necessity, it can be easily changed.